Many people who buy their domain name and start a business blog and don’t see fast rankings, think they failed, or that their content is dead stuff.

 Meet Google Sandbox

-The Google Sandbox has never been officially confirmed by Google.
+Google has not officially confirmed the Google Sandbox.
 But many SEO companies are confident in its existence, as they see sandbox-like effects when trying to rank new websites.

 In the early days of SEO, it was much easier to spam Google.
 You could set up a website, and as long as it was properly keyword optimized, you could build links to it and rank almost overnight.
 There were many website owners, SEO companies that made use of practices that increased their site or pages rank in search engines higher through means that violate the search engines’ terms of service and.took advantage of this by creating tons of spammy websites.
 They created the sandbox to defend against these spammy tactics.